Prince Henry, Duke of Gloucester: Abdication of Edward VIII

 In December 1936, Henry's brother Edward VIII abdicated the throne to marry divorcée Wallis Simpson.
 His brother, Prince Albert, ascended the throne as King George VI.
 Although third in line to the throne, following his two nieces Princesses Elizabeth and Margaret, Henry became the first adult in line, meaning he would act as regent if anything were to happen to the King before Princess Elizabeth came of age on 21 April 1944, her 18th birthday.
-Because of this, Prince Henry could not leave the UK at the same time as the King.
+Because of this, Henry could not leave the UK at the same time as the King.
 Furthermore, he and his younger brother, the Duke of Kent, had to increase their royal engagements considerably to support the new King.

 Edward VIII, who became Duke of Windsor after abdicating, recalled that it was Henry who reacted least to the news of his abdication.
 The brothers had never been close and, apart from horses, they had not much in common.
 But Edward did admit regretting the implications the abdication would have on "The Unknown Soldier", a nickname he teasingly used to refer to Henry, owing to his low profile.

-The abrupt change in Prince Henry's somewhat carefree life up to that point was made clear by the new King on the very first evening of his reign.
+The abrupt change in Henry's somewhat carefree life up to that point was made clear by the new King on the first evening of his reign.
 "If you two think that, now that I have taken this new job on, you can go on behaving just as you like, in the same old way, you are very much mistaken!
 You two have to pull yourselves together", the King warned his two younger brothers at dinner.

 Although the Duke of Gloucester supported his brother, and later his niece, tirelessly and dutifully, he had a fondness for whisky.
 On one occasion, Queen Mary wrote to the Duchess suggesting that if they were planning to visit, the Duke should bring his own supply of whisky, "as we have not got much left, and it is so expensive".
 Even Noble Frankland, who wrote the Duke's biography after his death at the request and under the supervision of the Duchess, wrote that: "He did not eschew a glass of whisky ... or the occasional blasphemous oath."

 King George VI had great affection for his younger brother.
-Circumstances had made them closer following the abdication, and the King trusted Prince Henry with important matters, which he dutifully undertook.
+Circumstances had made them closer following the abdication, and the King trusted Henry with important matters, which he dutifully undertook.
 Sometimes, though, the organised King found his brother's less systematic manner irritating.
 On one occasion after a day of shooting at Balmoral Castle, the King found a mistake on his shot-game record, where there seemed to be a pair of grouse missing.
 A member of staff suggested that the King call and ask the Duke of Gloucester, who was staying at Birkhall.
 When the Duke confirmed he had taken the birds, the King's gruff warning to his brother that he should never again take birds without telling him surprised the member of staff.